digideskio/bad-ideas/README.md

 ##### Using the default configuration

 By default, Chronograf runs on localhost port `10000`.
-The simplest invocation of the container is:

-    docker run --net=host chronograf

-Chronograf exposes a shared volume under `/var/lib/chronograf`, which it uses to store configuration and database data.
-You can mount a host directory to `/var/lib/chronograf` for shared access.
+Chronograf exposes a shared volume under `/var/lib/chronograf`, which it uses to store database data.
+You can mount a host directory to `/var/lib/chronograf` for host access to persisted container data.
+A typical invocation of the Chronograf container might be:

     docker run --net=host \
            -v /path/on/host:/var/lib/chronograf \
            chronograf

+You can also have Docker control the volume mountpoint by using a named volume.

+    docker run -p 8083:8083 -p 8086:8086 \
+           -v chronograf:/var/lib/chronograf \
+           chronograf

 ##### Using a custom config file

-Assuming you are using `/path/on/host` as your shared volume, place a configuration file `config.toml` in that directory and then:
+Assuming a custom configuration file on your host at `/path/to/config.toml` you can mount a shared volume as follows:

     docker run --net=host \
-           -v /path/on/host:/var/lib/chronograf \
+           -v /path/to:/opt/chronograf:ro \
-           chronograf -config /var/lib/config.toml
+           chronograf -config /opt/chronograf/config.toml

 #### Config variables